 I don’t know about you, but I’m ready for a stiff drink after that post!
 It really is fascinating to learn the stories behind some of these classic New Orleans cocktails.
 Read this post out loud as you sip on a few of these drinks and you’ll have your very own episode of Drunk History.

-After a nap (and probably a po’ boy or a bowl of jambalaya), you’ll be ready to hit the streets again in search of the best cocktails in New Orleans.
+After a nap and some tasty New Orleans food (probably a po’ boy or a bowl of jambalaya), you’ll be ready to hit the streets again in search of the best cocktails in New Orleans.
 Go ahead and grab yourself a Hurricane or a Hand Grenade and join the revelry at least once.